-On March 16, 2020, the Contra Costa County

-Health Officer issued a Shelter-in-Place Order in

-response to the Coronavirus pandemic.

-Enrollment in GA remained below pre-pandemic

-levels during 2021, which may be partly due to

-applicants receiving other benefits through

-COVID-related programs.
-There has been a

-notable increase in the number of GA individuals

-receiving aid through Contra Costa County since

-the federal enhanced unemployment benefits

-expired in September 2021.
+On March 16, 2020, the Contra Costa County Health Officer issued a Shelter-in-Place Order in response to the Coronavirus pandemic.
+Enrollment in GA remained below pre-pandemic levels during 2021, which may be partly due to applicants receiving other benefits through COVID-related programs.
+There was an increase in the number of GA individuals receiving aid through Contra Costa County after the federal enhanced unemployment benefits expired in September 2021.

-Data Source: GR 237, cell 7 Data current as of 01/19/2023
+Data Source: GR 237, cell 7 Data current as of 07/28/2023